Today, we would like to introduce you to Dr. Danielle Delaney.

 In the year 2005, I was taken from an entertainment event in a limousine by a group of several men and assaulted repeatedly and thrown from the moving car.
 There was a lot more to it, but that is the short version of what happened.
 On top of the physical and emotional trauma from rape, I had to deal with a brain injury, extensive back injuries and knee injuries and was beaten and stomped on and was unrecognizable.
 There were actual imprints from a shoe on my body.
 My face was black and blue.
 My head was misshapen.
 I was hospitalized, and while the rape kit was being done and I was getting stitches in my eyelids and lip, these attackers had my belongings and added insult to injury by committing fraud on all of my accounts.
 I was left with nothing, and they were never caught.
 I had to heal for years and suffered from PTSD, and had to rebuild my life financially, spiritually, emotionally, and physically as well as release myself from chemical dependencies to cope with trauma and depression in order to heal.
 I had to put myself through more and more schooling to become well-versed and successful in my chosen fields of rape crisis and addiction recovery counseling.
 I chose those fields because other than one outstanding doctor, I felt it wasn’t being done well and that the field left much to be desired.

 I started off with some public speaking about healing from rape trauma, which led to my being approached by an academy that trains people in counseling survivors of sex crimes… adults molested as children and rape victims.
-As I did that schooling and internship and would assist forensic nurses at hospitals performing rape kits & hold the victim’s hand and ask questions along with the police and answered the rape and suicide hotlines, I quickly realized that practically everyone trying to cope was self-medicating, with very few exceptions.
+As I did that schooling and internship, I’d assist forensic nurses at hospitals performing rape kits.
+I’d hold the victim’s hand and ask questions along with the police and answered the rape and suicide hotlines, I quickly realized that practically everyone trying to cope was self-medicating, with very few exceptions.
 That led me to continue my education to attain national certifications to work with drug and alcohol addiction and crisis intervention.
 I felt that working with trauma, chemical dependency and intervening with families in crisis was where I belonged.
 I certainly knew the territory and I felt a deep satisfaction being there for people in the worst possible moments of their lives.
 I felt a purpose, and that was what drove me to continue to study interfaith theology and divinity in order to guide people in dark times to their higher selves and to healing.
 I can never say it was a smooth road, to answer your question, but I can definitely say it has been worth my energy and time to heal and to be healed.
 I’m a work in progress, just like everyone else.

 Along the way, I have definitely dealt with racism, sexism, and those with bad intentions.
 I had a history of being a model and actress in L.A. from seventeen years old onward, and by the time I began my counseling career I had already learned the lesson that people are not always who they say they are and that your real friends are few, and to value them.
 Quality, not quantity.
 Fortunately, I have a strong family foundation here, being born and raised in Los Angeles and I’ve found that my friends from my childhood in Encino and Beverly Hills have remained the most real and true.
 When I needed emotional support, my family and friends from third grade and from my cul-de-sac have been invaluable.
 We native Angelenos are a special breed!